clubedaentrega/lift-it/README.md

 ### lifter.recursive
 Whether the folder should be scanned recursively or not.
 The default value is `true`.

+### lifter.requireFile
+A callback to handle requiring a file.
+This allows one to completly change the semantics of a required file.
+The default value is `function (require, path) { return require(path) }`.

 ### lifter.profile
 ### lifter.errorClass
 ### lifter.enableErrorCode